 Sexual Harassment Training

-No woman or man deserves to experience sexual harassment in the workplace.
+No person deserves to experience sexual harassment in the workplace.
 As an organization, providing sexual harassment training to employees will help prevent sexual assault and the budding of a hostile workplace.

 Sexual assault training and harassment training will help employees not only recognize and stop the harassment for themselves, but it will also help them look out for their coworkers.
 Using an elearning software, like Lesson.ly, to build sexual assault training materials can well inform employees and you can avoid awkwardly lecturing with sexual assault training scenarios or spending two hours of work time showing sexual assault training videos.
 Take your sexual assault training from 2015 and your dusty anti-harassment policies and revamp them with elearning.
 With elearning, you can clarify exactly what harassment in the workplace consists of, how to prevent it, how to report it, and provide methods of coping.